bparanj/crystal/electronics/zettel/passive-component.md

 b) Substitute the values: $I = \frac{5 \text{ V}}{330 \text{ Ω}}$
 c) Perform the division: $I \approx 0.0152 \text{ A}$ or 15.2 mA
 d) The resistor limits the current to approximately 15.2 milliamperes.

-PENDING

-Is this experiment already in experiments folder.
-If so, merge this section:

-4. How do inductors behave as passive components?

-Inductors store energy in a magnetic field created by current flow through a coil of wire.
-They resist changes in current flow, allowing DC to pass while impeding AC.
-Their inductance is measured in henries (H).

-An inductor acts like a heavy water wheel in a stream.
-It resists sudden changes in water flow (current) due to its inertia, smoothing out flow variations.

-Example: To demonstrate an inductor's effect:

-a) Set up an AC circuit with a function generator, a 100mH inductor, and an oscilloscope.
-b) Generate a square wave signal at 1kHz.
-c) Observe the square wave on the oscilloscope without the inductor.
-d) Insert the inductor in series and observe how it rounds the square wave edges.
-e) This shows how the inductor resists rapid current changes, smoothing the signal.

 5. How do transformers function as passive components?